khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/06-macros.md

 A _Macro_ is also assigned to an _Area/Zone_ to which it belongs even if it handles activity outside the zone.
 Having _Macros_ assigned to zones helps when setting up user interfaces.
 The left column shows all _Macros_ contained in each _Area/Zone_.
 To add a _Macro_ in a specific _Area/Zone_ press "**+**" in the column entry.

++ **Mode**: Before setting the macro up, the system mode (E.g.: Normal, Vacation, etc.) to which the Macro will belong is programable.
+The default _Any_ will make it available independently of the mode the system is in.

 For each macro, the next options are available:

 + **Add event**: used to add an _Event_ to a _Macro_.
 The two buttons (see figure above) can be used to set the cinema scene.
 See